soderstromkr/geo-address/visualizations_page.md

+---
-# Interactive visualizations for "Global reach, regional strength: Spatial patterns of a big science facility."
+title: Interactive visualizations for "Global reach, regional strength: Spatial patterns of a big science facility."
+---
 You can access the interactive and colored version of the maps for selected figures from the article below:

 | [![img](fig1a.png)](viz/fig1_color.html) |